jadupl2/sadmin/README.md

 Choose a directory (or a filesystem) where you want to install SADMIN.
 Make sure you have  around 2GB of free disk space on the server and 256MB for each client.
 All SADMIN software and data will reside in that directory (beside MySQL Database).

 ### Define the SADMIN environment variable
 Define an environment variable name "SADMIN" that contains the directory path, where you decided to install the product.
 As an example, if you chosen to install SADMIN in the directory /opt/sadmin and add the line below to the /etc/environment file.
+This step is needed on both the SADMIN server and client.

 ####    # echo "SADMIN=/opt/sadmin" >> /etc/environment